 Severe | $325 - $550 |

-Small flea infestations are the simplest to treat.
+Small flea infestations cost between$100 and $175 to treat.
 The infestation may be limited to one room of the home or your lawn area.
 A single pesticide application and topical pet flea treatments could be adequate for removal.
 The professional assesses the home before treatment to confirm that fleas have not spread.
 This visit is usually included in the treatment cost and is not an extra fee.
-Small flea infestations cost between $100 and $175 to treat.

 If fleas are present on your property, pests will likely return and attach to a pet host.
 Single flea treatments cost an average of $270 or more depending on the size of the area.
 To keep fleas out of the home for good, homeowners can consider a routine pest control contract.
 Contracts are year-round and typically involve the pest specialist spraying for fleas every three months.
 Fleas don’t hibernate, so treatment should be done in the winter months too.
 A flea exterminator’s monthly contract may cost as little as $75 per visit.
 If you have an annual contract and the flea exterminator comes quarterly, the cost will be $400 annually or $100 per visit.